danestjr/motivation/readme.md

 ## Motivation App

-A react app built to pull daily quotes using the Quotes on Design API
+A react app built to pull daily quotes using the Quotable API

 Live
 ---------